-Index Tracking Funds will seek to track the performance of an Index while seeking to minimise as far as possible the tracking error between the Fund's performance and that of its applicable Index.
-Some Funds will seek to achieve this objective by using a replication strategy, an optimisation strategy, a stratified sampling strategy or other strategy as determined to be the most appropriate strategy for the particular Fund by the Investment Manager.
-The Relevant Supplement will specify and describe the strategy the applicable Fund intends to use and provide details of where information on the Index tracked by that Fund may be obtained.
+Index Tracking Funds seek to track the performance of an Index while seeking to minimise as far as possible the tracking difference between the Fund's performance and that of its applicable Index.
+Some Funds seek to achieve this objective by using a replication strategy, an optimisation strategy, a stratified sampling strategy or other strategy as determined to be the most appropriate strategy for the particular Fund by the Investment Manager.
+The Relevant Supplement specifies and describes the strategy the applicable Fund uses and provides details of where information on the Index tracked by that Fund may be obtained.

 The following is a summary description of each of the replication strategy, optimisation strategy and stratified sampling strategy.
-More detailed information on each strategy is set forth in the Relevant Supplement, as appropriate.
+More detailed information on each strategy is set out in the Relevant Supplement.

-- Replication Strategy this strategy seeks to hold physically, all of the securities of the particular Index, with the approximate weightings as in that Index.
-Essentially, the portfolio of the Fund would be a near mirror-image of the particular Index. - Optimisation Strategy this strategy seeks to build a representative portfolio that provides a return comparable to that of the applicable Index.
-This strategy is used for certain equity index tracking funds when the Index is too broad to replicate (i.e., the Index contains too many securities to purchase or take exposure to efficiently) and/or the securities included in the Index are difficult to purchase in the open markets.
-Consequently, a Fund using this strategy will typically hold only a subset of the securities included in the Index. - Stratified Sampling Strategy this strategy seeks to build a representative portfolio that provides a return comparable to that of the applicable Index.
-This strategy is used for certain fixed income index tracking funds when the Index is too broad to replicate (i.e., the Index contains too many securities to purchase or take exposure to efficiently) and/or the securities included in the Index are difficult to purchase or take exposure to in the open markets.
+- Replication Strategy this strategy seeks to physically hold all or close to all of the securities of the particular Index, with the approximate weightings as in that Index.
+Essentially, the portfolio of the Fund would be a near mirror-image of the particular Index. - Optimisation Strategy this strategy seeks to build a representative portfolio that matches the risk and return characteristics of the applicable Index, including risks related to currencies, countries, sectors, industries and size.
+Optimisation is typically used because the applicable Index contains too many securities to efficiently purchase and, at times, certain securities included in the Index may be difficult to purchase in the open markets.
+Consequently, a Fund using this strategy will typically hold only a subset of the securities included in the Index. - Stratified Sampling Strategy this strategy seeks to build a representative portfolio that matches the risk and return characteristics of the Index in the most cost efficient way, including but not limited to, risks related to currencies, countries, sectors, quality, maturity duration and issuers.
+Stratified sampling is typically used because the Index contains too many securities to efficiently purchase and, at times, certain securities included in the Index may be difficult, or too costly, to purchase in the open markets.
 Consequently, a Fund using this strategy will typically hold only a subset of the securities included in the Index.